Commodities Spread Betting

 Metals Energies Softs / Agricultures

-The following guides cover the less popular commodities.
+Below, guides covering the less popular commodities.
 Investors should take extra care when speculating on these markets.
 Spread betting is always a high risk form of trading however the following:

 • Are less popular and therefore the ‘spreads’ tend to be wider i.e. the underlying market has to move further, than a highly traded market, before you can close out your trade for a profit